ThisLimn0/ToolUpdater/README.md

 # ToolUpdater
-Script to update one or multiple binaries regardless where they are saved.
+Script written in Windows Batch to update one or multiple binaries regardless where they are saved.

 ---